NSaroya/NSaroya/readme.md

 ### 👋 Hi, I'm Nikhil Saroya

-I'm a student Electrical Engineering student at the University of Alberta with a focus in Nanoengineering.
+I'm an Electrical Engineering student at the University of Alberta with a focus in Nanoengineering.

 ### 📝 Recent Roles